mozilla-spidermonkey/js-lock-and-condition/README.md

 * `Lock.ALIGN` is the required byte alignment for a lock variable
 * `Lock.NUMBYTES` is the required storage allocation for a lock variable (always divisible by Lock.ALIGN)
 * `new Lock(sab, loc)` creates an agent-local lock object on the lock variable in shared memory
 * `Lock.prototype.lock()` acquires a lock, blocking until it is available if necessary.
-Locks are not recursive: an agent must not attempt to lock a lock that it is already holding
+Locks are not recursive: an agent must not attempt to lock a lock that it is already holding.
+This method does not work on the browser's main thread; see below
 * `Lock.prototype.tryLock()` acquires a lock (as if by `Lock.prototype.lock`) if it is available and if so returns `true`; otherwise does nothing and returns `false`
 * `Lock.prototype.unlock()` releases the lock.
 An agent must not unlock a lock that is not acquired, though it need not have acquired the lock itself
 * `Lock.prototype.serialize()` returns an Object with a field `isLockObject` that is true, and other enumerable fields.
 This Object can be transmitted eg by `postMessage`